gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 You must whitelist the network endpoint of your Azure IoT Central application otherwise your Azure Sphere Application will not be able to connect to it.

-In this step we are going to create a dummy device and use that device to obtain the Azure IoT Central Application URL that we will whitelist.
+In this step, we are going to create a dummy device and use that device to obtain the Azure IoT Central Application URL that we will whitelist.

 ### Create an Azure Sphere Device